ryannortham/digio-task/README.md

 ## Assumptions

+- The provided logs are in [combined log format.](https://httpd.apache.org/docs/2.2/logs.html#combined)
+- Any log data positioned after the user agent field is irrelevant, and can be discarded.
+- Log data is trusted to be in a valid format, and does not require validation during run time.
 - The solution should be designed to be extensible, in order to handle additional scenarios beyond the initial given requirements.
 - We're not dealing with 'big data' here:
     - The log file is small enough to be completely stored in memory.